r8w/r8w/docs/notes/notes.md

 __Introduction__

-Low Level Humor
+BS
 {: .label .label-green}

 God gave me two brain cells, and this makes everything hard for me.
-Imagine using Google Chrome in a laptop that has only 2GB of RAM.
-That is me with all the information in the brain.
-Everything keeps crashing, and I keep forgetting.

-One of the reasons why I write down things when I'm studying because if I don't, only God will be able to help me.
-So, the chances of getting help are olive-sized.
+If I don't write, I won't remember.

 ---

 __How's this different from other sections which have *notes*__?

-This Note-taking section is course-independent.
+This note-taking section is course-independent.
 Topics are undecided.
 Everything will be written during the process of learning and understanding.

+- Notes that require more writeup will be put separately on [r8w @ dump](https://r8w.github.io/notes){:target="_blank"}